 Licenses, Certifications, and Registrations

-Although certification is voluntary, it can show professional expertise and credibility, and it may enhance advancement opportunities.
-Many employers prefer to hire certified candidates, and some positions may require certification.
-The Society for Human Resource Management (SHRM), HR Certification Institute (HRCI), WorldatWork, and International Foundation of Employee Benefit Plans are among many professional associations that offer a variety of certification programs.
+Although certification is voluntary, it shows professional expertise and credibility, and it may enhance job opportunities.
+Employers may prefer to hire candidates with certification, and some positions may require it.
+The Society for Human Resource Management (SHRM), HR Certification Institute (HRCI), WorldatWork, and International Foundation of Employee Benefit Plans are among many professional associations that offer certification programs.

-Decisionmaking skills.
+Decision-making skills.
 Human resources managers must be able to balance the strengths and weaknesses of different options and decide the best course of action.
-Many of their decisions have a significant impact on operations or workers, such as deciding whether to hire an employee.

 Interpersonal skills.
-Human resources managers need strong interpersonal skills because they interact regularly with people.
-They often collaborate on teams and must develop positive working relationships with their colleagues.
+Human resources managers regularly interact with people, such as to collaborate on teams, and must develop working relationships with their colleagues.

 Organizational skills.
-Organizational skills are essential for human resources managers, who must be able to prioritize tasks and manage several projects at once.
+Human resources managers must be able to prioritize tasks and manage several projects at once.